thierry-sinassamy/dataobjectexception.powershell.oop/README.md

 As a PowerShell script is in general, a procedural script because it's usually a simple and straight-forward action.

-Transform a procedural script into an OOP create a benefit : documentation into the code.
+Transform a procedural script into an OOP create a benefit : <b>documentation into the code<b>.

 ## USING CLASSICAL DESIGN PATTERNS
 ...